huridocs/uwazi-documentation/admin-docs/how-to-configure-the-menu-navigation-bar.md

-# How to configure the menu / navigation bar
+# HOW TO CONFIGURE THE MENU / NAVIGATION BAR

 ## Add pages to the main header